stephanh42/sublunar/README.md

 The arrow keys also work but those don't allow you to move diagonally.
 You can also click with the mouse on a tile adjacent to your submarine.

-Use + and - to zoom in/zoom out.
+* Use + and - to zoom in/zoom out.
+* Press T to fire a torpedo.